ddcutil - Man Page

 The Monitor Control Command Set describes a collection of Virtual Control Panel (VCP) features that a monitor can implement.
 Each feature is identified using a single byte.
 For example, feature x10 is the brightness control.

-This man page focuses on the ddcutil commands and options most important to the typical user.
+This man page describes ddcutil commands and options most important to the typical user.
 For complete documentation, use the --help option or see the web site http://www/ddcutil.com.
+If option --verbose is specifeid in conjunction with --help, more extensive help on option arguments is shown.

 Restrictions